The Platform

 Faster Cures

-Query any target protein and get its full interaction network, confidence scores, pathway enrichment, and functional annotations.
-Validate targets and prioritize leads with proteome-wide context.
+Query any target protein and generate ranked interaction hypotheses, confidence scores, pathway enrichment, and functional annotations for follow-up experiments.

 Rapid Defense